 - Prescription medicines or insulin. - Acupuncturists, chiropractors, dentists, eye doctors, medical doctors, occupational therapists, osteopathic doctors, physical therapists, podiatrists, psychiatrists, psychoanalysts (medical care only), and psychologists. - Medical examinations, X-ray and laboratory services, insulin treatment, and whirlpool baths your doctor ordered. - Nursing help (including your share of the employment taxes paid).
-If you paid someone to do both nursing and housework, you may deduct only the cost of the nursing help. - Hospital care (including meals and lodging), clinic costs, and lab fees. - Qualified long-term care services (see Pub.
-502). - The supplemental part of Medicare insurance (Medicare B). - A program to stop smoking and for prescription medicines to alleviate nicotine withdrawal. - A weight-loss program as treatment for a specific disease (including obesity) diagnosed by a doctor. - Medical treatment at a center for drug or alcohol addiction. - Medical aids such as eyeglasses, contact lenses, hearing aids, braces, crutches, wheelchairs, and guide dogs, including the cost of maintaining them. - Surgery to improve defective vision, such as laser eye surgery or radial keratotomy.
+If you paid someone to do both nursing and housework, you can deduct only the cost of the nursing help. - Hospital care (including meals and lodging), clinic costs, and lab fees. - Qualified long-term care services (see Pub.
+502). - The supplemental part of Medicare insurance (Medicare B). - A program to stop smoking and for prescription medicines to alleviate nicotine withdrawal.

-- Lodging expenses (but not meals) while away from home to receive medical care in a hospital or a medical care facility related to a hospital, provided there was no significant element of personal pleasure, recreation, or vacation in the travel.
+- A weight-loss program as treatment for a specific disease (including obesity) diagnosed by a doctor. - Medical treatment at a center for drug or alcohol addiction. - Medical aids such as eyeglasses, contact lenses, hearing aids, braces, crutches, wheelchairs, and guide dogs, including the cost of maintaining them. - Surgery to improve defective vision, such as laser eye surgery or radial keratotomy. - Lodging expenses (but not meals) while away from home to receive medical care in a hospital or a medical care facility related to a hospital, provided there was no significant element of personal pleasure, recreation, or vacation in the travel.
 Do not deduct more than \$50 a night for each eligible person. - Ambulance service and other travel costs to get medical care.
-If you used your own car, you may claim what you spent for gas and oil to go to and from the place you received the care; or you may claim 12 cents a mile.
+If you used your own car, you can claim what you spent for gas and oil to go to and from the place you received the care; or you can claim 14 cents a mile.
 Add parking and tolls to the amount you claim under either method.

 Note.
-Certain medical expenses paid out of a deceased taxpayer's estate may be claimed on the deceased taxpayer's final return.
+Certain medical expenses paid out of a deceased taxpayer's estate can be claimed on the deceased taxpayer's final return.
 See Pub.
 502 for details.

-Limit on Long-Term Care Premiums You May Deduct.
-The amount you may deduct for qualified long-term care contracts (as defined in Pub.
-502) depends on the age, at the end of 2003, of the person for whom the premiums were paid.
-See the following chart for details.
+Limit on long-term care premiums you can deduct.
+The amount you can deduct for qualified long-term care contracts (as defined in Pub.
+502) depends on the age, at the end of 2004, of the person for whom the premiums were paid.
+See the chart on page A-2 for details.

-IF the person was, at the end of 2003, age THEN the most you may deduct is
+IF the person was, at the end of 2004, age THEN the most you may deduct is

-40 or under \$ 250
+40 or under \$ 260

-41-50 \$ 470
+41-50 \$ 490

-51-60 \$ 940
+51-60 \$ 980

-61-70 \$ 2,510
+61-70 \$ 2,600

-71 or older \$ 3,130
+71 or older \$ 3,250

-Examples of Medical and Dental Payments You May Not Deduct
+Examples of Medical and Dental Payments You Cannot Deduct